pypy/pypy/pypy/doc/cli-backend.rst

 Mapping exceptions
 ------------------

-Both RPython and CLI have its own set of exception classes: some of these are pretty similar; e.g., we have OverflowError, ZeroDivisionError and IndexError on the first side and OverflowException, DivideByZeroException and IndexOutOfRangeException
+Both RPython and CLI have their own set of exception classes: some of these are pretty similar; e.g., we have OverflowError, ZeroDivisionError and IndexError on the first side and OverflowException, DivideByZeroException and IndexOutOfRangeException